-In any assessment, but especially high stakes certification exams, it is extremely important that we are fair to all test takers.
+In any assessment, but especially certification exams, it is extremely important that we are fair to all test takers.
 Fairness is often considered in relation to individuals who have special educational needs but is actually much broader.
 A test may be unfair because the level of English is far beyond that of the test taker when it doesn’t need to be.
-It could be unfair because it requires knowledge of a specific geographic location or activity (think questions about sports data).
-All of these can cause what we call … .
-We want to avoid this as much as possible, so keep in mind the follow as you write.
+It could be unfair because it requires knowledge of a specific geographic location or activity.
+All of these can cause what we call construct irrelevant variance.
+We want to avoid this as much as possible, so keep in mind the following as you write.

 Language